-When you’re planning to travel with your child, an important thing to consider is how your travel plans are going to affect your child’s healthy sleep habits.
-This will help ensure they get the rest they need to be happy, healthy, and alert during your trip, which is bound to make your vacation more enjoyable for everyone!
+When you’re planning an adventure with your child, an important thing to consider is how your travel plans are going to affect your child’s healthy sleep habits.
+I’ve got some tips to help ensure they get the rest they need to be happy, healthy, and alert during your trip, which is bound to make your vacation more enjoyable for everyone!

 Tip 1: Avoid over-scheduling

 Inconsistency often leads to over-tiredness, and it may be even more difficult to get back on schedule when you arrive home.
 Most days, try to keep your child’s body clock on track with their normal sleep times.
 When naps are missed or early wake-ups occur to catch the plane (as is inevitable) that’s OKAY!
 It happens, and you can do your best to make sure there is an early bedtime for several days following missed sleep.
-This will help to get back on track and avoid over-tiredness.
+This will help to get back on track and avoid general over-tiredness.

 In situations in which you must share a room with your child, it can be hard to give them the space they need to calm down and soothe themselves to sleep, consider leaving the room (in a hotel, this may mean hiding in the bathroom or out in the hall) until they are asleep and sneaking back in so that your presence isn’t a distraction and/or disruption to their normally independent process.